A multidimensional generalization of Symanzik polynomials: Introduction

-This brings us naturally to the third point, which is the link to~\emph{the theory of matroids}.
-Matroids are mathematical objects obtained by abstracting and generalizing some of the main notions of linear algebra and, in particular, of graph theory, as spanning trees for example (we refer to \cite{Oxl11} for further information).
-In~\cite{BW10}, the link between matroid theory and Symanzik polynomials is noticed.
-We go further than \cite{BW10} by defining Symanzik polynomials for matroids and for their recent generalization \emph{matroids over hyperfields} obtained by Baker and Bowler in~\cite{BB16}.
-Apart from this generalization, we show that matroids play a major role in understanding some interesting features of the Symanzik polynomials.
-These purely combinatorial results about matroids, which we hope should be of independent interest, concerns the exchange properties between \emph{independent sets} of a general matroid, which generalize well-known exchange properties between bases.
+Apart from this generalization, we show that matroids play a major role in understanding some other interesting features of the Symanzik polynomials.
+These purely combinatorial results about matroids, which we hope should be of independent interest, concern the exchange properties between \emph{independent sets} of a general matroid, which generalize well-known exchange properties between bases.
 For a connected graph, it is well-known that any spanning tree can be obtained from any other by a sequence consisting of exchanging one edge at a time.
-The exchange properties between spanning trees and spanning 2-forests in a graph were studied by Amini in~\cite{Ami16} for the purpose of understanding the asymptotic of some geometrically defined quantities in a family of Riemann surfaces.
-Generalizing the definition of the exchange graph of a graph from~\cite{Ami16} to any general matroid, we provide a complete characterization of the connected components of this graph and use it to generalize the \emph{stability theorem} of~\cite{Ami16} to higher dimensional simplicial complexes.
+The exchange properties between spanning trees and spanning 2-forests in a graph were studied by Amini in~\cite{Ami19} for the purpose of understanding the asymptotic of some geometrically defined quantities in a family of Riemann surfaces.
+Generalizing the definition of the exchange graph of a graph from~\cite{Ami19} to any general matroid, we provide a complete characterization of the connected components of this graph and use it to generalize the \emph{stability theorem} of~\cite{Ami19} to higher dimensional simplicial complexes.